-- Similarly, you can substitute peaches or nectarines for apricots.
+- Likewise, you can replace apricots with peaches or nectarines.

-- Choose the honey that you like the most, but try not to have a very marked flavor.
-A soft honey such as milflores, rosemary or lemon honey give it just the right amount of flavor and aroma without taking on an excessive role in the final result.
+- Choose the honey that you like the most, but try not to make it have a very strong flavor.
+A mild honey such as milflower, rosemary or lemon honey gives just the right amount of flavor and aroma without taking too much of a role in the final result.